 Creative Market is a website where you can buy all kinds of digital design products.
-I purchased presets for the free Adobe Lightroom App, where I edit my photos in one click!
+For example, I purchased presets for the free Adobe Lightroom App, where I edit my photos in one click!

 Presets help give your Instagram feed and blog the same “vibe” throughout.
 I encourage you to choose presets, fonts, and color palettes with intention, so they tell a cohesive story.

 Etsy is another great place to purchase, among other handmade items, digital goods.
-I purchased some cheap photo presets here as well.
-I have about twenty presets total, and I made sure they are all similar before purchasing them so my photos maintained the same look and feel.
+I purchased some cheap photo presets here as well, and I always check here when I need something like this for my blog or social media.

 If you run out of time or inspiration to take beautiful photographs, Unsplash has got you covered.
 It’s a website with TONS of free, professional photographs that you can use on the web without violating any copyrights.
 I check it out when I really want a certain type of photo I can’t create myself (i.e., a sunny picture on a rainy day).